navikt/nav-ekstern-api-dok/api-dok/teste-delegerbart-api/teste-delegerbart-api.md

 You need to add a key to your client.
 This key will be used to sign the JWT used to fetch a token from Maskinporten.

+- Open the created client you created in the previous step
 - Select the "Keys" tab and click "+ Add key"
 - You have now two choices:
     - Automatic key generation by Maskinporten: Choose flag "Generate key instead" and the button "Generate key".
 This